ahmadsolehin/Simple-Ajax-Contact-Form-Using-jQuery-PHP/README.md

 ## Mark up

-Let’s start coding our contact page, we start by adding some input fields, you can review our code below.
-A regular contact page contains name, email, phone and message fields, you may add other fields like check-boxes, radio buttons and select-boxes as per your requirements for the contact form.
+<li> Let’s start coding our contact page, we start by adding some input fields, you can review our code below. </li>

+<li> A regular contact page contains name, email, phone and message fields, you may add other fields like check-boxes, radio buttons and select-boxes as per your requirements for the contact form. </li>